${\cal N}=(2,2)$ AdS$_3$ from D3-branes wrapped on Riemann surfaces: Introduction

 For a large enough number of branes, and small enough curvatures, one may use the holographic correspondence.
 Since the original work of \cite{Maldacena:2000mw}, which studied the holographic duals of 4d $\mathcal{N}=4$ super-Yang--Mills (SYM) and the 6d $\mathcal{N}=(2,0)$ theory compactified on a Riemann surface, there have been many generalisations.
 The theories of class $\mathcal{S}$ study the twisted compactification of the 6d $(2,0)$ SCFT living on M5-branes on a punctured Riemann surface \cite{Gaiotto:2009gz} preserving $\mathcal{N}=2$ supersymmetry in four dimensions.
 These were later extended to theories preserving $\mathcal{N}=1$ supersymmetry in four dimensions in \cite{Bah:2015fwa,Bah:2011je,Bah:2012dg,Bah:2013qya} and the holographic dual of Argyres--Douglas theories in \cite{Bah:2021mzw,Bah:2021hei}.
 Theories of class $\mathcal{R}$ study the compactification of the 6d $(2,0)$ $A_{N-1}$ theory on hyperbolic three-manifolds, \cite{Bobev:2019zmz}.
 Whilst the theories in \cite{Bah:2018lyv} arise from compactifying the D4-D8 bound state on a Riemann surface.
 In addition, the work of \cite{Bobev:2019ore} studies various compactifications of branes on Riemann surfaces with punctures using gauged supergravity, and \cite{Ferrero:2020laf,Ferrero:2021wvk,Boido:2021szx,Hosseini:2021fge} consider field theories wrapped on spindles.

-In this work we will restrict to studying the holographic dual of a stack of D3-branes compactified on a Riemann surface with a twist preserving $\mathcal{N}=(2,2)$ supersymmetry and flowing to a two-dimensional SCFT.
-The UV theory is 4d $\mathcal{N}=4$ SYM which flows to the 2d SCFT after being placed on the Riemann surface.
+In this work we will restrict to studying the holographic dual of a stack of D3-branes compactified on a Riemann surface with a twist preserving $\mathcal{N}=(2,2)$ supersymmetry and flowing to a two-dimensional SCFT.\footnote{Recently constraints on the elliptic genera of 2d $\mathcal{N}=(2,2)$ SCFTs admitting holographic duals have been investigated in \cite{Belin:2020nmp,Belin:2019jqz,Belin:2019rba}.
+Though we will not compute the elliptic genus of the field theory duals of our solutions it would be interesting to see where these theories lie in the landscape mapped out there.} The UV theory is 4d $\mathcal{N}=4$ SYM which flows to the 2d SCFT after being placed on the Riemann surface.
 Via the AdS/CFT correspondence the two theories, the UV and IR, admit AdS duals.
 For the UV theory this is of course AdS$_5\times \text{S}^5$ whilst for the IR one obtains the AdS$_3$ solutions which form the content of this work.
 The full flow solution is a five-dimensional asymptotically AdS$_5$ black string with AdS$_3\times \Sigma_2$ near-horizon geometry.\footnote{Static black string solutions in 5d STU supergravity have been found in \cite{Azzola:2018sld} for example.}

 The microscopic origin of the Bekenstein--Hawking entropy of black objects is one of the fundamental problems in theoretical physics.
 Certain thermodynamic quantities of black objects may be computed in gravity in either the asymptotic or near-horizon limit without loss of information.
 One such quantity is the Bekenstein--Hawking entropy.
 The fact that one only needs the near-horizon to compute the Bekenstein--Hawking entropy and not the full black string solution is a considerable simplification to the problem.
 One can then identify the microstates of the black string as the SCFT dual to the AdS$_3$ near-horizon theory.
 In this paper we will take this latter approach and interest ourselves in the near-horizon of black strings preserving $\mathcal{N}=(2,2)$ supersymmetry and not the full black string solution.